IsrakAhmed/API_AMS/README.md

 -> updateUser.php - (Update a user) - Assigned to @IsrakAhmed

 -> deleteUser.php - (Delete a user) - Assigned to @ShahriarJamil8009

+### Start development server with : `php -S localhost:8080` in the root directory of the project.